nchilla/tractatus-tree/README.md

 ## Wall Spaghetti:

-Here my ideas so far — I'll build the first by Wednesday 11/18.
+Here are my ideas so far.
 See [predecessors](#user-content-ways-other-people-have-tried-this) for context.

 * **A collapsible version** like [this](http://daxoliver.com/tractatus/) but with better typesetting and interactive features.
   * When only the main 1-7 propositions are open, the scale of the type goes up to fill the screen.